AnHaTruong/Costs-and-Benefits-Cofiring-VN/README.md

 Configure Spyder3 to run modules in package from the project root directory.

 Import common.utils before importing natu, to have a chance to disable it if needed.

+The precommit hook script is fragile to `git mv` commands.
+In this case do the tests manually, then commit with -n option.